 - What training programs are available to your employees?

 - What is the potential for growth and advancement in this role?

-- Is there a formal mission statement?If so, is that something that you could share with me?
+- What's the long-term vision for the organization?
+Is that something that you could share with me?

 - How many people are on the team?